 13 Signs You Might Be Ready To Start An Online Furniture Painting Business

 1. Have A Passion

 You have a passion that burns deep down in your soul of souls.
-Maybe you eat, live, and breathe painting furniture and you have a giving heart, but passion alone will not make you successful.
-It will be the driving factor but just make sure if you’re leaving your current day job or career that it’s not all about the money.
-It’s no longer a job but a passion and making money with your passion takes on a whole new meaning of work.
+Maybe you eat, live, and breathe painting furniture, and you have a giving heart, but passion alone will not make you successful.
+It will be the driving factor, but if you’re leaving your current day job or career that it’s not all about the money.
+It’s no longer a job but a passion, and making money with your passion takes on a whole new meaning of work.

 2. You Believe In Yourself

 When starting a creative business, you have to believe in yourself.
 Yes, we all have self-doubt, and if that’s the case… get into a good coaching group or private coaching and surround yourself with like-minded people that can encourage you and pull you up.
 We all need mentors.

 3. You Have A Good Market For Your Product

 You must have a good market for what you’re selling, whether it be furniture, painting supplies, or yourself, for that matter.
 Who is your market?
 Is it Nancy Jo down the street or a customer in another state?
 These are things you will need to know.
 Do some research and know who your market is.

 4. You Have A Plan For A Creative Business

 Before you leave your full-time paying job, do the math.
 Have a plan of what it will take financially to keep you and the creative business afloat for 2 years, and be ready to make sacrifices.
 Pay off all your debts before you leap into entrepreneurship.
 It’s always helpful if one in the family has a steady 8-5 job and can support the household if needed.
 DO NOT take out a loan.
 The money you make can be used to grow that business in the beginning.